Elsevier Author Aid Human Diseases Collection, part 2 (Monogenic Rare Diseases)

 Steps to reproduce

 Automatic excerption followed by manual curation is used to generate the templates.
 Automatic information excerption is powered by Elsevier Natural Language Processing technology, products, and public sources (ClinicalKey & EMMET, Pathway Studio, Pharmapendium, Elsevier Text Mining, Orphanet, ClinicalTrials, PubMed, and others).
+Examples of queries and python code to retrieve network information from ETM can be found on GitHub [https://github.com/nesterova-anastasia/authoraid-diseases].

 Institutions